 Volunteers sing or play instruments to comfort patients at the bedside.

 Child Life Services offers programs to meet the developmental and emotional needs of children and to make the hospital experience a positive one for patients and their families.
 Pediatric volunteers must be at least 18 years old.
-There is a six-month minimum commitment for Child Life Services positions.

 Encourage patients to express themselves in Art for Recovery through creative projects such as painting, journal writing, poetry, music and quilting for the Breast Cancer Quilt Project.
 Volunteers may work with patients at the bedside, waiting area or in the Infusion Center.
 For more information, contact Cynthia Perlis, director of Art for Recovery, at firstname.lastname@example.org